guardian/git-trade/README.md

 ## Interactive rebasing
 A great pull request is one that tells a story.
-A great story is one that has a compelling narative arc that doesn't jump around all over the place all of the time.
+A great story is one that has a compelling narrative arc that doesn't jump around all over the place all of the time.
 Frequently you'll want to make a change that really belongs in an earlier commit.
 Interactive rebasing is the way to easily achieve this.

+For example, if you want to merge a few commits together you should:
+ - make all of your commits
+ - ensure your workspace is clean
+ - identify a parent commit that is earlier than any commit you want to re-write
+ - run `git rebase -i <parent-commit-ref>`

+You are provided with an editor in which you can make your changes.
+It is more or less self-documenting.
+I generally use `squash` and `fix-up` as well as taking advantage of the ability to re-order.